Why testing conditional independence is so hard?

 \[\text{KCI} = \|\mathcal{C}_{\text{KCI}}\|_{\text{HS}}^2.\]

-Estimate this operator from finite samples and determine whether it is zero.
+So the problem reduces to estimating this operator from finite samples and determining whether it is zero.

 Why CI testing is fundamentally hard